ncsurobotics/SW8-Documentation/docs/electrical/software/kicad.md

 ### Mounting Holes

 Do **not** use vias or manually placed pads for mounting holes.
 This will lead to DRC warnings / errors.
 Instead use footprints from the builtin "MountingHole" library.
 These footprints can be added to the PCB without corresponding symbols in the schematic by using the "Add Footprint" option in the PCB editor (`Place > Add Footprint`).
+After adding the footprint, make sure to edit its properties and check the "Not in schematic" box.

 ### Silkscreen Text size